 Summer Research The Berkman Klein Center looks for law students to help the Privacy Tools Project research data privacy issues.
 Successful applicants will participate in the Berkman Klein Center’s full time, 10-week summer internship program.
 Applications are typically due in early February.
 For more information, please visit: https://privacytools.seas.harvard.edu/students-interns-postdocs-and-visitors

 Location: Cambridge, MA

-Description: The initial fellowship term is for one year, with the possibility of renewal for a second year.
+Description: The Information Law Institute at NYU is accepting applications for research fellowships to begin in Fall 2018.
+The initial fellowship term is for one year, with the possibility of renewal for a second year.
 Applicants should hold a law degree or a Ph.D. in a relevant area, and show interest and promise in conducting research and writing.
 We will give preference to applicants with demonstrated interest in ILI areas of focus, including privacy, algorithms and automated decision-making, and information/data ethics and politics.

 Research fellows will devote time to their own research, to collaborative projects, and to planning ILI events.
 Teaching may be an option, depending on availability and interest.
 Collaborative projects will be supervised by ILI faculty.

 Fellows are expected to reside in the New York area, participate in Information Law Institute activities, attend weekly meetings of ILI’s multidisciplinary Privacy Research Group, and participate in regular Fellows’ meetings.
 They will also have ample opportunity to interact with faculty in the School of Law and other departments at NYU, and to take part in the lively intellectual life of the university and New York City.